 How Madison, WI is Using Alternative Fuels to Achieve Lower Carbon Targets

-plows, and other medium and heavy-duty vehicles.
-Biofuels can be used alone (B100) or blended with petroleum diesel.
+Biofuels can also be used in virtually any existing diesel engine with little to no modifications, like the engines in municipal buses, refuse trucks, snowplows, and other medium- and heavy-duty vehicles.
+Biofuels can be used alone (B100), or blended with petroleum diesel.
 A blend that is commonly used is B20, which means 20% biodiesel and 80% petroleum diesel.

 Madison isn’t the only municipality that is making a switch to lower-carbon fuels.
 Additionally, there are increasing government regulations or incentives for using biodiesel.
-If making the switch to biofuels is the right step for your community, there are many federal resources that provide resources and financial aid to implement biodiesel in operations, one being the USDA Biofuel Infrastructure Grant.
+If making the switch to biofuels is the right step for your community, there are federal resources and financial aid to implement biodiesel in operations, one being the USDA Biofuel Infrastructure Grant.
 Other resources can be found on the Alternative Fuels Data Center website.

 Learn More About Our Strategic Partnerships